elmerdotdev/react-lab-1-calculator/README.md

 Demo: [https://drive.google.com/file/d/13xo6yGtAjnMX2DQUTR9voErXZKLcT5f7/view?usp=sharing]

-**Goal:** Create a addition calculator app using props and states.
+**Goal:** Create an addition calculator app using props and states.
 Please see the demo.

 **Optional:** You don't need to add the decimal(.) button but you can if you want an extra challenge.
 Styling is also optional.